Your link text

 Daniel had long served the Lord and Zacharias was an elderly priest.

-Mary was approximately 13 years of age.
+Mary was approximately 13 years of age when God promised a Savior.

 An important question is, “What can we learn from this child, the Bible calls her a young woman, she is 13?
 How can we use Mary’s example to learn to believe God and trust Him?
 When He comes to us to ask us to do His work, how do we react, or better yet, how should we react?”